Author: Adam Simmons

 You can see a clear and mirror-like reflection on the Dell laptop with the door, wall, chair and the laptop keyboard distinctly visible.
 On the BenQ you can see a fuzzy reflection of the door, the rear of the laptop and the cameraman’s hand.
 Once the screen is turned on this mild reflection ceases to be an issue.
 Direct light falling on the screen can still cause troublesome glare, but such viewing conditions are often problematic even for stronger matte screen surfaces.
 The image below shows the BenQ EW2420, under similar lighting conditions to the first photograph, displaying a mixed desktop background at 160 cd/m².
 You can no longer see the reflected objects on the screen.

-Samsung introduced a similar ‘very light matte’ (low-haze) screen surface to their SA850 series PLS (Plane to Line Switching) monitors and it has been used on more recent PLS models as well, including some PLS and curved VA models.
+Samsung introduced a similar ‘very light matte’ (low-haze) screen surface to their SA850 series PLS (Plane to Line Switching) monitors and it has been used on more recent models as well, including some PLS and curved VA models.
 The surface makes use of a novel glass substrate processed to give a haze value of around 18%, which is considerably lower than the 24-28% typical on a Samsung TN panel monitor with matte screen surface.
 The screen surface texture is also smoother due to the process used.
 The end result is that the image and glare handling characteristics are some way between a ‘regular’ matte surface and a glossy surface.
 The image below compares the S27A850D (with a low-haze screen surface) to the Samsung 2030BW (regular matte screen surface) with both screens switched off.
 On the S27A850D you can see the outline of the windows facing the screen, whereas on the 2030BW you can see some slight glare at the periphery but no reflection.
 When the S27A850D is switched on to a reasonable brightness this generally isn’t an issue, as with the BenQ models.

 Future screen surfaces